 Honors in the Major

 Astronomy majors who have completed the prerequisites for ASTR 405 Honors Thesis in Astronomy I, have a GPA of at least 3.50 in ASTR and PHYS courses taken at Mason, and have a GPA of at least 3.50 in all courses taken at Mason may apply for admission to the astronomy honors program.
+Not all applicants who meet the minimum requirements are guaranteed acceptance.
 Please visit the department for details.

 To graduate with honors in astronomy, a student must maintain a GPA of at least 3.50 in their ASTR/PHYS courses.
 Students accepted into the honors program must complete ASTR 405 Honors Thesis in Astronomy I and ASTR 406 Honors Thesis in Astronomy II with a GPA of at least 3.50 and a grade of ‘A-’ or better in ASTR 406 Honors Thesis in Astronomy II.
 Students in ASTR 405 Honors Thesis in Astronomy I/ASTR 406 Honors Thesis in Astronomy II will complete a research project and write a thesis working under the supervision of a faculty member.
 At the end of ASTR 406 Honors Thesis in Astronomy II, the student will write a substantial thesis paper and make a presentation of results to their honors committee.